systemli/mail-tls-helper/README.md

 Postfix helper script that does the following:

  * make TLS mandatory for outgoing mail wherever possible and
- * alert postmasters of mailservers that don't support STARTTLS
+ * alert postmasters of domains that don't support STARTTLS

 In case of bugs, ideas, enhancements, feel free to open an *issue* or *pull request* on Github.